 - Changes due to parental relocation

 Whether you are seeking an alimony modification or any other change, it is important to work with an attorney.
 Many individuals will attempt to make a verbal agreement with an ex-spouse to account for changing life circumstances.
 It is crucial that you remember that a simple verbal agreement is not legally binding, as there is no proof that your ex-spouse agreed to a reduction in child support, for example.
-Schedule a free, 15-minute phone consultation with a knowledgeable Oregon attorney to learn more about how Berman Law Center, P.C., can help.
+Schedule a free, 15-minute phone screening with a knowledgeable Oregon attorney to learn more about how Berman Law Center, P.C., can help.

-Get A Free, 15-Minute Consultation
+Get A Free, 15-Minute Screening

-If you have questions regarding modifications to a divorce order, schedule a consultation at Berman Law Center, P.C.
+If you have questions regarding modifications to a divorce order, schedule a screening at Berman Law Center, P.C.
 Do not hesitate to contact our office by calling 503-715-2108, toll free 800-282-9288 or by completing our online contact form.